Saiaditya26122006/Student-Club-Hub/README.md

 ### ✨ Our Solution

-ClubHub addresses these challenges with:
+Student Club-Hub addresses these challenges with:
 - ✅ Centralized platform for all club activities
 - ✅ Automated QR code-based check-in system
 - ✅ Real-time analytics and performance metrics